These fun therapy ball exercises and activities for kids require only two simple things – an exercise ball and some space to play!

 *Please use common sense and extreme caution when trying these activities.
-Always keep your hands on your child when he is on an exercise ball.
-If you have concerns about your child’s development, motor skills, or overall health, please talk to a therapist or pediatrician before attempting these activities.
+Always keep your hands on your child when engaging in exercise ball activities for kids If you have concerns about your child’s development, motor skills, or overall health, please talk to a therapist or pediatrician before attempting these activities.
 If your child appears frightened, upset, or overstimulated by the activities – stop immediately and seek the advice of a professional.

 1 || Ride the horsey (bouncing in a seated position)

 I simply stabilize at his hips and give him a little bounce and then he takes over and bounces until he falls over laughing!
 We usually sing: “Ride the horsey, ride the horsey, all around the town..ride the horsey, ride the horsey…don’t fall down!”
 It’s a winner every time and provides great experience with vestibular and proprioceptive input.

 2 || Row your boat (slightly rolling side to side or forward and backward in a seated position)

 More great vestibular input here and the slight rock and roll from side to side or forward and back is also great for balance and core strength.
 Add this one to your arsenal of yoga ball games – it’s a winner every time!

 3 || Tummy time with gentle rocking side to side/forward and back

 The big ball is an awesome prop for tummy time for kids of all ages.
 My little guy loves the big movements and doesn’t mind being upside down, so sometimes I place a favorite toy on the floor and stabilize him while I roll him all the way forward to touch/grab for his toy.